William Light

-William Light (27 April 1786 – 6 October 1839) was a British military officer and colonial administrator.
+Lieutenant-Colonel William Light (27 April 1786 – 6 October 1839) was a British military officer and colonial administrator.
 He was the first Surveyor-General of the new British Province of South Australia, known for choosing the site of the colony's capital, Adelaide, and for designing the layout of its streets, six city squares, gardens and the figure-eight Adelaide Park Lands, in a plan later sometimes referred to as Light's Vision.

-Early life
+Early life and education

-Light was born in Kuala Kedah, Kedah (now in Malaysia) on 27 April 1786, the eldest son of Francis Light, the founder and Superintendent of Penang, and Martinha (or Martina) Rozells, who was of Portuguese or French, and Siamese or Malay descent.
+William Light was born in Kuala Kedah, Kedah (now in Malaysia), on 27 April 1786, the eldest son of Francis Light, the founder and superintendent of Penang, and Martinha (or Martina) Rozells, who was of Portuguese or French, and Siamese or Malay descent.
 He was thus legally classed as Eurasian, an ethnic designation which granted the designated a middle position between the natives and the Europeans.
-He was baptised on 31 December 1786, Georgetown, Penang.
+He was baptised on 31 December 1786.

-He lived in Penang until the age of six (1793), when he was sent to Theberton, a village in Suffolk, England to be educated by friends of his father.
+He lived in Penang until the age of six (1793), when he was sent to Theberton, a village in Suffolk, England, to be educated by friends of his father.
 These friends were George Doughty, Sheriff of Suffolk, and his wife Anne.
 He never saw his parents again.
 His father died in October 1794, and although providing generously for his son's education, Light did not inherit his father's considerable wealth, as the estate had been ruined by maladministration.
 He became attached to the Doughtys, and later named his house in Adelaide after the family home.
 He was well educated, and soon became proficient in French, as well as showing a talent for drawing, watercolour painting and music.
 He became known in London as a rich East Indian, and attended the court of the Prince of Wales, later King George IV.